Tanq16/blog_site/_posts/2022-05-01-github-fundamentals.md

 ```
 The `=`'s are a separator.
 The last string is the commit ID of the most recent change.
 To solve the merge conflict, all separators along with the non-essential code must be removed.

-> Tip &rarr; It's always better to commit small changes to branches and build branches for smaller feature sets to avoid conflicts and difficulties in reviews.
+> It's always better to commit small changes to branches and build branches for smaller feature sets to avoid conflicts and difficulties in reviews.
+{: .prompt-tip }

 ## Contributing to Other Repos